Batmanian/KeithDunstan/src/posts/supporting-a-column/1-supporting-a-column.md

 'Easy, mate.
 You just hop onto a tram out there in Queen Street.'
 Then there was an intriguing story from Surfers Paradise.

-'It's modern poetry has been produced by good-drinking Welsh­ men and the drama by Irishmen, often in a kitchen sink.
+'It's modern poetry has been produced by good-drinking Welshmen and the drama by Irishmen, often in a kitchen sink.
 The land that produced Florence Nightingale in the 19th century produced Christine Keeler and Mandy Rice Davies in the 20th.
 And they, enriched the language of Shakespeare with a new word, "Keeler­ haul".

 'Their three best songs are Greensleeves, Heart of Oak and God Save the Queen.
 The only worthwhile living English artist is Ronald Searle.
 It is a land of warm beer, mini-sized motor cars, appalling weather, loathsome plumbing, stony beaches, overtaxation, scrawny girls, kippers and fish and chips.'